 Like I said, we’re going through a step by step guide for each feature of the face.

 I’m going to show you the process I use when learning to draw new things and hopefully, it will be most useful to you!

 You can do this with any medium you’d prefer.

-Generally speaking, we’re dividing the face into 3 equal parts.
+Generally speaking, we’re dividing the face drawing into 3 equal parts.

 After drawing our main shapes of the head, we need to be sure that everything will be in the right places.

-For this, there are 3 main spaces you might want to add:
+For this, there are 3 main regions of the face you might want to add:

 - one goes from the hairline to our brow

 - another from the brow to the nose